LuisPe/luispi/content/blog/mistakes-and-learnings.md

 My experience configuring servers was null, I had the delirious idea of telling Vitor:

-_my friend, can I set up the server and then you try to break it?
+_my friend, can I set up the server, and then you try to break it?

-Then I started to make several configurations, among them I started to play with the ports, until I proudly told him:
+Then I started to make several configurations, among them, I started to play with the ports, until I proudly told him:

 _Vitor, try to see what happens_.